ch1ru/DNAToolkit/README.md

 # DNAToolkit
-A Simple DNA toolkit to teach myself DNA sequencing in python
+A Simple toolkit to teach myself DNA sequencing in python

 ## How to use